EricCheung3/op-website-ui/README.md

 ```

 ### Run with Browser ###
-You can run OpenPrice Web UI app locally inside browser:
+You can run Openprice Web UI app locally inside browser:
 ```
 gulp serve
 ```